whatamidoinglmao/60a_final_project/readme.md

 This section is optional, if you're struggling with the Git and TortoiseGit install.

-This sounds weird, but adding a program to your Path is basically making it easier for other programs to easily find it, which is important for using Git and TortoiseGit.
+This sounds weird, but you can think of adding a program to your Path as making it easier for other programs to easily find it, which is important for using Git and TortoiseGit.

 1. Search "Edit system variables" in your Windows search.
 An option like this may come up: